 I’ve shared these scone tips before, but it’s important to read over them before you begin.
 There are many little quirks to these pumpkin scones that make them the best!

 - Heavy cream makes a delicious pumpkin scone.
 Buttermilk does too!
-Try not to sub with another dairy or nondairy milk.
-You’ll be headed down a one way street to dry, bland, boring, and blah.
+Avoid substituting another dairy or even nondairy milk.
+You’ll lose a lot of flavor and texture.

 - Use frozen butter.
 Like pie crust, it’s best to use cold butter in scone dough.
 You’ll work the cold butter into the dry ingredients so that it coats the flour and creates crumbs.
 When the little butter/flour crumbs melt as the scones bake, they release steam and create little pockets of air.
 These pockets create a flaky and airy center, while keeping the edges crumbly and crisp.
 Refrigerated butter might melt in the dough as you work with it, but frozen butter will hold out until the oven.
 It guarantees scone success.

 - Grate the butter.
 Weird, right?
 The finer the pieces of cold butter, the easier they are to evenly mix into the dry ingredients.
 You can, of course, just cut the frozen butter with a sharp knife, but I like to begin with teeny butter shreds instead.
-See photo here.
+See photo in my master scones recipe.

 - Blot the pumpkin.
 Trust me on this.
 See this post!